rocky-linux/documentation/docs/labs/security/lab8-iptables.md

-“*I always use iptables on my Linux boxes.
-Look - even if you don't want to*

-*keep hackers out, you can do things like block advertising sites like*

-*doubleclick.com and other evil bastards.
-Or maybe you just want to do a*

-*bit more logging? …Iptables rule!* ”
+>I always use iptables on my Linux boxes.
+Look - even if you don't want to keep hackers out, you can do things like block advertising sites like* doubleclick.com and other evil bastards.
+Or maybe you just want to do a bit more logging? …Iptables rule!

 -- George W.Bush